8 Legendary Old Skateboard Brands

 Skater Mike Williams had already made a name for himself in both downhill and slalom before he approached a manufacturing company about an idea he had for a new truck design.

-He had been searching for a better-designed axle and would spend his free time thinking of ways to improve upon the skateboard truck.
+He had been searching for a better-designed axle and would spend his free time thinking of ways to improve the skateboard truck.

 By the fall of 1975, he had determined what he wanted and went to see a San Diego aerospace tooling company called HPG IV.

 With the help of designers Bill Brawner and Walt Tiedge, Mike Williams significantly transformed the look of the traditional skateboard truck.
+Gullwing’s “split axle” truck was truly revolutionary.
+Not only could you adjust the tension of the truck, but you could also adjust the turning radius.

 7. Powell Peralta

-Powell Peralta is a skateboarding company that was founded in 1978 by Stacy Peralta and George Powell.
-The company started out as a division of the Powell Corporation, which was established in 1976 by George Powell.
-Initially, the Powell Corporation focused on making skateboard wheels (Bones) and Quicksilver/Quicktail aluminum/wood decks.
-However, in 1978, George Powell decided to expand the company’s product line to include skateboards.
+Powell Peralta was founded in 1978 by Stacy Peralta and George Powell.
+The company started as a division of the Powell Corporation, established in 1976 by George.

 Around the same time, Stacy Peralta, a professional skateboarder and a friend of George Powell, was looking to start his own skateboard company.
 Peralta had already achieved significant success in the skateboarding world as a member of the legendary Z-Boys skateboard team, and he wanted to use his expertise to create a company that would push the limits of what was possible on a skateboard.